Guitar Praise: Reception

 The game was generally well received in both Christian and non-Christian gaming reviews.
 Christian entertainment site ICE gave the game a 7 out of 10, summarizing their thoughts by calling Guitar Praise "[a] 'rock-solid' product that can stand up with the competition.
 While some of the problems were downers overall the game was quite fun."
 However, they also noted that this style of game is better suited for console play, citing small text size and poor use of screen layout as major issues.
 "As a PC and Mac only title it is heavily limited by the nature of the beast."
 It was also noted that Guitar Praise does not support any peripherals from any other music game, hindering the use of existing Guitar Hero controllers.
 PluggedIn Online, a website authored by the American evangelical organization Focus on the Family, concluded that "yes, Guitar Praise is indeed a Guitar Hero clone.
 Only this clone is better than the original."

 Some non-Christian gaming outlets were also impressed with the game.
 Tracey John of MTV's Multiplayer blog wrote that the game "is no doubt a slick and surprisingly competent 'Guitar Hero' knock-off aimed at the game-playing Christian market," and noted that the game stayed true to its market instead of attempting to re-invent the genre, and aside from songs making references to such themes, had little overtly religious imagery or tones."
 U.S. Military site Stars and Stripes says that "Developer Digital Praise obviously has an idea that strikes a chord with Christian youth and a few tweaks would make this a popular item.
-Even as it is, it’s fun — just not as fun as the others."
+Even as it is, it's fun — just not as fun as the others."

-Wired's Eliot Van Buskirk noted that while "there’s no way to battle the devil", he considered Guitar Praise an acceptable alternative to the Rock Band and Guitar Hero series for Christian families, even though it did not contain as much functionality and polish as other major music games (noting the lack of characters, and the lack of hammer-ons and pull-offs in songs, and its easier difficulty), and also noted that the game's wireless guitar peripheral did not have a sleep mode, which could drain the battery easily.
+Wired's Eliot Van Buskirk noted that while "there's no way to battle the devil", he considered Guitar Praise an acceptable alternative to the Rock Band and Guitar Hero series for Christian families, even though it did not contain as much functionality and polish as other major music games (noting the lack of characters, and the lack of hammer-ons and pull-offs in songs, and its easier difficulty), and also noted that the game's wireless guitar peripheral did not have a sleep mode, which could drain the battery easily.

 The game exceeded sales expectations, according to icepowered.com.
-In response, Digital Praise has considered expanding the franchise to include support for full band gameplay, and has also actively considered the possibility of bringing the series to game consoles, however it has considered the idea a potential financial risk.
+In response, Digital Praise considered expanding the franchise to include support for full band gameplay, and also the possibility of bringing the series to game consoles, however it considered the idea a potential financial risk.